stalk-calvin/Java-Algorithms/src/main/java/org/calvin/String/README.md

 Write a function to find the longest common prefix string amongst an array of strings.

+## LookAndSay

+Same as CountAndSay with different approach to solve the problem.

 ## RansomNote

 Given an arbitrary ransom note string and another string containing letters from all the magazines, write a function that will return true if the ransom note can be constructed from the magazines ; otherwise, it will return false.